 Tuesday, December 22, 2020

 The wear on my front drivers side tire was very bad.
-I thought it was a bad alignment.
-It was the wheel bearing.
+I assumed it was a bad alignment but it was the wheel bearing.
 Turns out it’s a common failure for all Jeeps.
 It was getting so bad it was affecting the ABS system.

 A good way to diagnose what the problem could be...